GavinSLee/lol-match-predictor/README.md

 # League of Legends Match Predictor

-I've been playing League of Legends (LoL) for the last 8 years; also, I took Brown's Machine Learning course (CSCI 1420) my sophomore spring.
+I've been playing League of Legends (LoL) for the last 8 years.
+Recently, I took Brown's Machine Learning course (CSCI 1420) my sophomore spring.
 I decided that it would be a little fun to see if I could combine what I had learned in ML with some game stats that I've accumulated over the years.

 Thus, I wanted to answer the question: Given a LoL's game stats at the 15 minute mark, can we determine which side will win?